EthanThatOneKid/acmcsuf.com/CONTRIBUTING.md

 To update the way an officer appears on <https://acmcsuf.com/about>, contributors may fill out our [**Officer Update Request Form**](https://github.com/EthanThatOneKid/acmcsuf.com/issues/new?assignees=&labels=automation%3Aofficer&template=officer_update_request.yaml&title=%5BOFFICER_AUTOMATION%5D) ([source](https://github.com/EthanThatOneKid/acmcsuf.com/blob/main/.github/ISSUE_TEMPLATE/officer_update_request.yaml)) to proc a pull request to be generated with the requested changes.
 Contributors are free to merge the auto-generated pull request if it seems to have made the intended changes.

-The [`workflows/update_officer.yaml`](https://github.com/EthanThatOneKid/acmcsuf.com/blob/main/.github/workflows/update_officer.yaml) workflow configuration is procced each time an issue is opened with a `automation:officer` label.
+The [`workflows/update_officer.yaml`](https://github.com/EthanThatOneKid/acmcsuf.com/blob/main/.github/workflows/update_officer.yaml) workflow configuration will proc each time an issue is opened with the `automation:officer` label.
-The workflow relies on [`scripts/update-officer.js`](https://github.com/EthanThatOneKid/acmcsuf.com/blob/main/scripts/update-officer.js) to make the appropriate changes to the checked-out codebase (includes updating the repo's `officers.json` file or adding/replacing their image in the repo's `/static/assets/authors/` directory.
+This workflow relies on [`scripts/update-officer.js`](https://github.com/EthanThatOneKid/acmcsuf.com/blob/main/scripts/update-officer.js) to make the appropriate changes to the checked-out codebase (including updating the repo's `officers.json` file or adding/replacing their image in the repo's `/static/assets/authors/` directory).
-Then the workflow generates a pull request based on the changes made by the `update-officer.js` script and immediately closes the issue.
+Then, the workflow generates a pull request based on the changes made by the `update-officer.js` script and immediately closes the issue.

 ### Automated Third-Party Message Board